REGION_ID is an abbreviated code that Google assigns

 Pub/Sub provides reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a topic, and other applications can subscribe to that topic to receive the messages.

-This document describes how to use the Google Cloud Client Library to send and receive Google Cloud Pub/Sub messages in an app running in the flexible environment.
+This document describes how to use the Cloud Client Library to send and receive Pub/Sub messages in a Python app.

 - Follow the instructions in "Hello, World!" for Python on App Engine to set up your environment and project, and to understand how App Engine Python apps are structured.

 Cloning the sample app

 Copy the sample apps to your local machine, and navigate to the

 git clone https://github.com/GoogleCloudPlatform/python-docs-samples cd python-docs-samples/appengine/flexible/pubsub